TrinityChristiana/nss-objects-represent-pets/README.md

-# Name of Repo
+# Represent Your Pet

-Date Created: 01/00/20 | Date Modified: 01/00/20
+Date Created: 01/10/20 | Date Modified: 01/10/20

-This assignment is practice for Book 0: Chapter 0 of NSS's course work.
+This assignment is practice for Book 2: Chapter 6 of NSS's course work.
 Link to the assignment:

 Preview Assignment:
 ***
-# nss-objects-represent-pets